-There are many health diseases that affects women much faster than it affects men.
+There are many health diseases that affect women much faster than it affects men.
 It is necessary to understand those health issues and get it treated as soon as possible.
-Some of such diseases includes:
+Some of such diseases include:

 1. Reproductive Health Issues

-Now a days women’s reproductive health issues has become a priority on an urgent basis.
 According to the researchers around 13000 cases of cervical cancer has been diagnosed every year.
 Cervical cancer is a type of cancer that arises in the woman’s cervix which is an entrance to the womb from the vagina.
-Initially it do not have any symptoms but later symptoms like vaginal bleeding, pelvic pain and pain during sexual intercourse can be seen.
+Initially, it does not have any symptoms but later symptoms like vaginal bleeding, pelvic pain, and pain during sexual intercourse can be seen.
 Worldwide, cervical cancer is the fourth most common cause of cancer and also the fourth most common cause of death from cancer in women.

-Apart from cervical cancer, pregnancy issues are also increasing day by day and unhealthy lifestyle is considered as one of the most common reason behind it.
-Infertility is a condition in which couple finds difficulty in conceiving.
-Lack of regular ovulation, blockage of the fallopian tube and endometriosis are considered as common cause for infertility.
+Apart from cervical cancer, pregnancy issues are also increasing day by day and an unhealthy lifestyle is considered as one of the most common reasons behind it.
+Infertility is a condition in which the couple finds difficulty in conceiving.
+Lack of regular ovulation, blockage of the fallopian tube and endometriosis are considered as a common cause for infertility.
 Endometriosis is a condition in which the layers of the tissue that normally covers inside of the uterus starts growing outside of it.

 It has been believed that women are more likely to suffer from osteoporosis as compared to men.
-Osteoporosis is a disease that is characterized by the weak bones that increases the risk of fracture or a broken bone.
-Under this disease bones becomes too weak and fragile.
+Osteoporosis is a disease that is characterized by weak bones that increase the risk of fracture or a broken bone.
+Under this disease, bones become too weak and fragile.
 The risk of osteoporosis increases by age and it is more common in women after menopause.
 This is because after menopause women produce less hormone estrogen and estrogen helps women keeping the bones strong.
 Women have less bone mass as compared to men and also lose bone mass faster and sooner than men.
-Advancing age is the most common cause of Osteoporosis but there are many other factors as well that causes this disease such as low body weight, prior fracture as an adult, deficiency of calcium, alcoholism, eating disorder etc..
-All bones can be affected by this disease but the vertebrae of the spine and the hip are the most affected areas of this disease.
+Advancing age is the most common cause of Osteoporosis but there are many other factors as well that causes this disease such as low body weight, prior fracture as an adult, deficiency of calcium, alcoholism, eating disorder, etc. All bones can be affected by this disease but the vertebrae of the spine and the hip are the most affected areas of this disease.

-Cardiovascular disease continues to be the leading cause of the death among women.
+Cardiovascular disease continues to be the leading cause of death among women.
 Cardiovascular disease is a class of diseases that involves the heart and the blood vessels.
 Coronary artery disease is the most common cardiovascular disease and other includes, stroke, heart attack, hypertensive heart disease etc..Studies say that one in every four women die from cardiovascular disease and the number of cardiovascular diseases for females has exceeded than those for males.
 There are many factors that could lead to the development of cardiovascular diseases such as diabetes.
-Women with diabetes are thrice more likely to suffer from the heart disease than non-diabetic women.
-Data suggests that increases high density lipoprotein cholesterol in women often leads to an increased risk of cardiovascular disease as compared to men.
-Similarly an effect of smoking can be more harmful on women than on men.
+Women with diabetes are thrice more likely to suffer from heart disease than non-diabetic women.
+Data suggests that an increase in high-density lipoprotein cholesterol in women often leads to an increased risk of cardiovascular disease as compared to men.
+Similarly, the effect of smoking can be more harmful on women than on men.

 4. Alzheimer’s disease

-Alzheimer is a neurodegenerative disease, a loss of functions of neurons and sometimes a death of neurons.
-Usually this disease starts slowly and worsens over time.
-Women are related to an increased incident of alzheimer’s disease and are at a greater risk of developing it.
-In women the drop in estrogen at menopause increases the risk of alzheimer's disease.
-As the disease advances, the symptoms of this disease includes disorientation, mood swings, loss of motivation, behavioural issues, problem with language etc..
-Genetics is believed to a risk factor and other risk factors that can cause alzheimer’s disease are head injuries, hypertension, depression etc..
+Alzheimer is a neurodegenerative disease, a loss of functions of neurons and sometimes the death of neurons.
+Usually, this disease starts slowly and worsens over time.
+Women are related to an increased incidence of Alzheimer's disease and are at a greater risk of developing it.
+In women, the drop in estrogen at menopause increases the risk of Alzheimer's disease.
+As the disease advances, the symptoms of this disease include disorientation, mood swings, loss of motivation, behavioral issues, the problem with language, etc. Genetics is believed to a risk factor and other risk factors that can cause disease are head injuries, hypertension, depression, etc..
 This disease is normally associated with the plaques and the tangles in the brain.

 Lupus which is also known as lupus erythematosus and it is an autoimmune disease in which the immune system attacks healthy tissues.
-As per the research, women are more likely to get lupus and of all the cases of this disease 90% of the people diagnosed with lupus are women.
+As per the research, women are more likely to get lupus and of all the cases of this disease, 90% of the people diagnosed with lupus are women.
 Also, most of the women who suffer from lupus are of age between 15 and 44.
-Symptoms of this disease varies from person to person and some of the common symptoms include sensitivity to sunlight, joint pain, fatigue, skin rash etc..
+Symptoms of this disease vary from person to person and some of the common symptoms include sensitivity to sunlight, joint pain, fatigue, skin rash, etc.

 Share it with your family and friends and create awareness among them.
 Stay Safe, Stay Healthy!!